Holacracy Raidboxes

 Four reasons for our holacracy decision

-Holacracy emphasizes cultural, but above all structural leadership, and reduces dialogical leadership to a minimum.
+Holacracy emphasises cultural, but above all structural leadership, and reduces dialogue-based leadership to a minimum.

 This promise was of course very tempting for us founders.
-And our personal experiences ultimately tipped the scales in our favor:
+And our personal experiences ultimately tipped the scales in favour of the decision:

 2. More individual freedom